 There are plenty of reasons to visit Germany, from its fabulous food and medieval villages to fairytale castles, exciting cities, festivals, and of course, the fun-filled activities during Oktoberfest, but if you’re not sure exactly where to go, this list of the country’s most unforgettable places is sure to give you a great head start on your itinerary.

-This sprawling, green city is five times larger than Paris, spread out over a vast expanse with forests in every direction, with the historic buildings of Mitte elegantly coexisting with the modern Reichstag.
-Berlin Mitte contains the historical heart of Berlin with most of its major sights located here.
-Be sure to visit the Brandenburg Gate, the only surviving city gate and an important symbol of the Berlin, symbolizing reunification after dividing East and West Berlin for decades.
+Berlin is a sprawling city that is five times larger than Paris, spread out over a vast expanse with forests in every direction, with the historic buildings of Mitte elegantly coexisting with the modern Reichstag.
+Berlin Mitte contains the historical heart of Berlin with most of the city’s major attractions located here.
+Be sure to visit the Brandenburg Gate, the only surviving city gate and an important symbol of Berlin, symbolizing reunification after dividing East and West Berlin for decades.
 Of course, a visit to the Berlin Wall is a must as well.
 If you want to get away from the hustle and bustle of the city, take a stroll through Grunewald forest.
 On a warm day, you can even take a dip in the clean waters of the Wannsee or the Schlachtensee.

 Rothenburg sits along Germany’s legendary Romantic Road.
-This spectacular medieval city that Rick Steves called a “fairy-tale dream town,” should be on or near the top of your must-visit list.
+This spectacular medieval city is one of Europe’s top fairytale-like towns that should be on or near the top of your must-visit list.
 If it looks familiar, that’s because it’s the very same town that inspired Walt Disney to create Pinocchio.
 It was also the location for the Vulgarian village scenes in 1968’s “Chitty Chitty Bang Bang.”
 The still-intact medieval walled city seems to exist in a time capsule – although about 40% of it was destroyed during the Second World War, locals quickly rebuilt it to its former style, reclaiming its magnificent architectural past.
-Walk the wall that encircles it to get various perspectives of the architecture from the Middle Ages, and climb to the top of the Rothenburg Town Hall Tower to get a wide angle view of the city and surrounding countryside.
+Walk the wall that encircles it to get various perspectives of the architecture from the Middle Ages, and climb to the top of the Rothenburg Town Hall Tower to get a wide-angle view of the city and surrounding countryside.

-This former free imperial town of the Holy Roman Empire dates back to the 9th century and looks like a fantasy Bavarian lakeside village from the movies, but it’s very real.
-Lose yourself in its charming streets and passageways flanked by houses that are hundreds of years old, and wander down to the harbor to take in the spectacular views.
+One of Germany’s charming small towns, Lindau is a former free imperial town of the Holy Roman Empire that dates back to the 9th century and looks like a fantasy Bavarian lakeside village from the movies, but it’s very real.
+Lose yourself in its lovely streets and passageways flanked by houses that are hundreds of years old, and wander down to the harbor to take in the spectacular views.
 Sometimes called the “Garden of Eden,” this city on the shores of Lake Constance, with its glistening turquoise waters, is filled with medieval and half-timbered buildings while offering incredible Alpine views and lakefront cafes.
 If you visit in the summertime, be sure to take one of the boat tours that leave from the small harbor, offering the chance to admire the impressive views of Austria, Switzerland and the Alps across the lake.

 Set along the banks of the Elbe River, Dresden, also known as the “Florence of the Elbe,” is a lush, green city packed with gardens, parks and forests.
 It’s also rich in art, culture and history – the great operatic composer Wilhelm Wagner debuted several works here in the 19th century.
 It features many excellent examples of baroque architecture and a number of outstanding museums, like Gemäldegalerie Alte Meister and Grünes Gewölbe museums.
 Although the majority of Dresden’s historic center was destroyed during the Second World War, all of its landmarks were rebuilt to their former splendor.

-This small town in the East of Germany is yet another picture-perfect town as well as a must-see for history enthusiasts.
+Weimar is a small town in the East of Germany is yet another picture-perfect town as well as a must-see for history enthusiasts.
 At the heart of German culture, Weimar was once home to many of the country’s great artists and thinkers, like Bach, Nietzsche and Goethe.
 Many visitors come to see where the legendary poet, Johann Wolfgang Goethe, lived and followed his muse.
-Some come to see the Buchenwald concentration camp with their own eyes, with this haunting ruins of the camp providing an eerie reminder of the terrors of the subsequent Nazi Regime.
-This is also the site where the constitution of the Germany Reich was drafted and the cradle of the Bauhaus movement, which revolutionized the aesthetics of the 20th century.
+Some come to see the Buchenwald concentration camp with their own eyes, with the haunting ruins of the camp providing an eerie reminder of the terrors of the subsequent Nazi Regime.
+This is also the site where the constitution of the German Reich was drafted and the cradle of the Bauhaus movement, which revolutionized the aesthetics of the 20th century.

 With 2,000 years of history in Cologne, which was founded by the Romans and is one of Germany’s oldest cities, visitors will discover everything from Roman towers to Gothic churches along with fine examples of modern architecture.
 Its soaring cathedral is the centerpiece of the city as well as its rich architectural history.
 Cologne is home to a wide variety of outstanding museums as well, including the Museum of Applied Art, the Museum Ludwig and even the Chocolate Museum.
 It’s also known for its contemporary art scene, and hosting the largest carnival celebrations in Germany.

-Many people travel through Frankfurt for business, as a major transportation hub and an industrial and financial metropolis, but the 2,000-year-old city is worth spending time in, whatever the reason you’re here.
+Many people travel through Frankfurt for business, as a major transportation hub and an industrial and financial metropolis, but the 2,000-year-old city is worth spending time in to explore its top cultural attractions.
 Take the elevator to the top of the Main Tower, the city’s only high-rise open to the public, and you can enjoy sweeping vistas of the cityscape from the 650-foot-high platform.
 A few of its highlights include the Main River, a famous opera house, thriving theatre district, zoo, pedestrian shopping street, parks, a host of bars and dance clubs, and more than 50 museums.
 While you’re here, be sure to sample the city’s signature drink, “Apfelwein”, or “Ebbelwoi” as the locals say.
 The light alcoholic apple cider is produced in the regions around Frankfurt, and you can find some of the best and oldest apple cider taverns in the cobblestone streets of the Sachsenhausen district.

 While few people associate Germany with beaches, the country surprisingly has some fantastic stretches of sand, and they can all be found on Rugen Island.
 This oasis in the Baltic Sea, as it’s often called, is known for its unique chalk cliffs that can only be found here.
 The most famous of the cliffs is called the “King’s Chair,” which soars nearly 400 feet above sea level.
 In addition to gazing at the cliffs and enjoying the beautiful beaches and relaxing spas, visitors can explore historic sites and museums like the U-Boat Museum which offers the chance to go inside a submarine and learn about how it functions, as well as the Chalk Museum, located inside an old chalk quarry where you’ll find out about the different kinds of chalk and all types of stones.

-This charming town is a hidden gem in the Bavarian forest.
+One of the most beautiful towns in Bavaria, Regensburg is a hidden gem.
 Located on the Danube River, this city of churches was once the focal point from which Christianity spread throughout Germany and even into central Europe via the Danube.
 Enjoy a panoramic view of the roofs and spires of its Old Town from the 12th-century Steinerne Brucke, or Stone Bridge, spanning the Danube on 16 arches.
 The bridge was a milestone in the architectural history of bridges, serving as a role model to many other famous bridges like the Karlbridge in Prague and the London Bridge.
 By taking a stroll down Hinter der Grieb, you can enjoy a journey through the Middle Ages, with the ancient alleyway lined with 15th-century houses with high towers.

 Sitting on the banks of the River Rhine, Duesseldorf, the capital of North Rhine-Westphalia, is a modern, cosmopolitan city with a lovely Old Town, renowned for its hopping nightlife and Altbier, its native dark beer.
 The cobbled alleyways with pubs and bars, now referred to as the longest bar in the world, cater to every palette, with not only German beer, but brews from around the world.
 On a nice day, the promenade on the Rhine is filled with walkers, skaters and lovers picnicking on the banks.
 Boat excursions to the rejuvenated harbor in MedienHaften can also be taken here.
 If you like to shop, Dusseldorf’s famous shopping street, Konigsallee, referred to as Ko by the locals, offers lots of high-end shops to browse or spend.